d4n3sh/thedaneshproject/content/posts/2008-09-22-free-raja-petra-kamaruddin-sign-the-petition.md

 ---
 [<img loading="lazy" class="alignnone size-medium wp-image-947" title="free-rpk" src="/wp-content/uploads/2008/09/free-rpk.jpg" alt="" width="270" height="400" />][1]

-The dude speaks for us, he speaks about the truths that others don&#8217;t want to get into.
-It&#8217;s time we showed our gratitute.
+The dude speaks for us, he speaks about the truths that others don't want to get into.
+It's time we showed our gratitute.

-There&#8217;s a petition to the PM which needs your attention.
-It&#8217;s currently standing at a disappointing 16722 signatures.
+There's a petition to the PM which needs your attention.
+It's currently standing at a disappointing 16722 signatures.
 He needs more&#8230;..!!!

 # [<span style="color: #3366ff;">Sign The Petition</span>][2]